microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-microsoft-teams-tab.md

 # Build a Microsoft Teams tab with the Microsoft Graph Toolkit

 This topic covers how to get started using the Microsoft Graph Toolkit in a Microsoft Teams solution.
-Getting started includes the following steps:
+Getting started involves the following steps:

 1. Create a new Teams application with a custom tab.
 2. Set up ngrok and create a tunnel.